mistergriff/SICA-1a-Unity-project/README.md

 # SICA-1a-Unity-project
-The project is based on Unity 2022.3.18f1, this game will be a First Person Shooter multiplayer.
+The project is based on Unity 2019.4.12f1, this game will be a multiplayer First Person Shooter.

 Objectif of the project:

-- PlayerMovement
 - ShootingSystem
 - HitSystem
 - RespawnSystem
 - HUD
 - WeaponSystem
-- MultiplayerSystem
 - PauseMenu
 - ScoreSystem
 - ReloadSystem